Google has worked hard to help data scientists or artificial intelligence (AI) researchers with easy-to-use and accessible tools.

 Seamless data-to-AI Integration

 It’s no surprise that BigQueryML is popularly used to create and execute machine learning models using SQL queries.

 With Vertex AI, you will be able to access that and export datasets into the platform to integrate it with the workflow.
 So, you get end-to-end integration.

 Support for All Open-Source Frameworks

 Every open-source framework is different and yet useful.
-You may have to adapt to different workflows when deploying a PyTorch model and a TensorFlow model.
+You may have to adapt to different workflows when deploying a PyTorch and TensorFlow models.

-And Google Vertex AI adds support for all those open-source models, including scikit-learn.
+And Google Vertex AI supports all those open-source models, including scikit-learn.